A Biblical Perspective - Sovereignty

 Introduction to Biblical Perceptions

 This series offers a biblical perspective on various aspects of life, particularly current events and personal issues.
-We approach Scripture with a pro-God, anti-sin mindset—pro-what God wants, regardless of circumstances or excuses.
+It employs a specific hermeneutic: approaching Scripture with a pro-God, anti-sin mindset.
+We are pro-what God wants, regardless of circumstances or excuses.

-Another example: When Scripture describes God decreeing judgment, like an angel slaying in Jerusalem, a biblical perception recognizes that women and children sinned against a holy God, viewing it through how God receives glory and Christ remains central.
+Another example: When Scripture describes God decreeing judgment, like an angel slaying women and children in Jerusalem, a biblical perception sees it as grievous that they sinned against a holy God, centering on how God receives glory and Christ is the theme.
+It's a pro-God, anti-self, anti-sin attitude, asking how God is glorified, not how the passage benefits us personally.

 1. Christians Should Luxuriate in the Sovereignty of God